matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 To perform this calculation we need definitions of *after or the same as* and *in the same thread*.

-The meaning *the same as* is clear: if a receipt points at an event, then that event is read.
+The meaning of *the same as* is clear: if a receipt points at an event, then that event is read.

 ### Current definition of *after*